Innovations in Pediatric Stem Cell Transplant Research

 Innovations Expand Stem Cell Transplant Treatment

-The teams of clinicians and researchers at Comer Children's Hospital and the Institute of Molecular Pediatric Sciences at the University of Chicago are combining clinical intervention, clinical research and laboratory investigation to explore more applications for stem cell transplantation and to improve the success rate of this promising treatment.
+The teams of clinicians and researchers at Comer Children's and the Institute of Molecular Pediatric Sciences at the University of Chicago are combining clinical intervention, clinical research and laboratory investigation to explore more applications for stem cell transplantation and to improve the success rate of this promising treatment.
 Under the leadership of John Cunningham, MD, chief of the Section of Pediatric Hematology/Oncology, the multidisciplinary stem cell sciences program has a "bench to bedside" approach so that discoveries in the lab can be rapidly translated into clinical advances.

 Some recent innovations in stem cell transplant include: